cockroachdb/docs/v22.1/explain.md

 EXPLAIN SELECT * FROM rides WHERE revenue > 90 ORDER BY revenue ASC limit 10;
 ~~~

-The limit is reflected both in the estimated row count and a `limit:` property:
+The limit is reflected both in the estimated row count and a `limit` property:

 ~~~
                                        info